..1 THE SEARCH FOR LIFE IN THE UNIVERSE 2015 - Time

 ..4 THE BRIGHTEST STARS 2008 - Fred Schaaf

 Schaaf devotes a chapter to each of the 21 first magnitude stars.
 This is remarkable when you think that not long ago stars were thought of as mere points of light.
 Sirius is the brightest star, and Schaaf revels in its hues.
 Canopus is second brightest, and I saw it while in Australia.
 The Alpha Centauri system contains the closest star at 4.2 light-years: 25 trillion miles.
 Arcturus has exhausted its hydrogen and now burns helium.
 Vega is a blue sapphire in the Summer Triangle.
 Capella is a double star.
 Rigel was the big toe of Orwandil in Norse mythology.
 Procyon is pronounced pro-SY-on.
 Achernar is the least famous of the 21 stars, isolated at the river's end.
 Betelgeuse in Orion is the most famous.
 Beta Centauri is called Hadar.
-In the movie Forbidden Planet, action takes place on the 4th planet from Altair.
+In the movie Forbidden Planet, action takes place on Altair 4.
 Acrux is Alpha Crucis in the Southern Cross.
 Aldebaran is the bull's-eye in Taurus, converting helium into carbon.
 Spica means "ear of wheat."
 Antares is one of the first magnitude stars that can be occulted.
 Pollux has a Jupiter-like planet.
 Fomalhaut is the mouth of the southern fish.
 Becrux is Beta Crucis, called Mimosa.
-Deneb means tail, and Deneb is the tail of the swan.
-Regulus is a flat star.
+Deneb means tail, and it is the tail of the swan.
+Regulus is flat.

 ..5 SHOOTING FOR THE MOON 2007 - Bob Berman